-The German Act against Unfair Competition [UWG] has changed significantly over the past few years due to several new European Directives.
-While European Law aims at full harmonization in areas such as comparative advertising, German law retains stricter rules regarding, for example, misleading advertising.
-It is therefore important to assess both national and EU laws and precedent when considering your company’s particular situation with respect to German Unfair Competition Law.
+The German Act against Unfair Competition (Gesetz gegen den unlauteren Wettbewerb, UWG) has changed significantly over the past few years due to several new European directives.
+While European law aims at full harmonization in areas such as comparative advertizing, German law retains stricter rules regarding, for example, misleading advertizing.
+It is therefore important to assess both national and EU laws when considering your company’s particular situation with respect to German unfair competition law.

 If your company receives a cease and desist letter from a competitor, we recommend responding in a prompt, yet well-considered manner.
 And we strongly advise all of our clients against signing any cease and desist forms sent by the opposing party without first consulting a lawyer.

 Our attorneys at WINHELLER have extensive experience with EU and German Unfair Competition Law and can work with you to quickly evaluate the letter, attendant risks and the optimal course of action.
 Depending on the individual case, we may also submit a protective letter to the competent District Court, thus preventing the opposing party from moving for a preliminary injunction.
 We will also carefully determine and explain to you the other available defenses, strategies and options – including their relative advantages and disadvantages.

 The German Act against Unfair Competition refers to a number of specific provisions of other German competition laws.
 Infringing upon these provisions may constitute unfair competition.
 Depending on the nature of your business activities, the national and European Acts that you may have to comply with include:

 - Quotation of Prices Act